creacore-team/event-ts/README.md

 The decoratore ```@Event({async, queued, tag, removeDuplicate, testDuplicate})``` can take up to 5 optionals parameters.
 * `async : boolean`

-   If async is defined as `true` the event is trigger asynchronously, if omitted default is `false`.
-Note that this parameter can be overide when the event is dispatched.
+   If async is defined at `true`, the event is triggered asynchronously.
+If omitted, default is `false`.
+Note that this parameter can be overridden when the event is dispatched.

 * `queued : "Always" | "Never" | "Default"`
-  * Always : the event is always queued and is dispatch only when the queue is flush
+  * Always : the event is always queued and is dispatched only when the queue is flushed
   * Never : the event is never queued, even when the queue is manually enabled
   * Automatic : the event is queued only when the queue is enabled.
 The async event are never queued.

 * `tag : string`

     This tag is added at the beginning of the auto-generated event name.
-This is usefull when you want to track your events in order to debug code.
+This is useful when you want to track your events to debug code.

 * `removeDuplicate : boolean`

-    When events are queued the duplicated event are remove (the last one is conserved).
+    When events are queued the duplicated event are removed (the last one is conserved).
 The default value is `true`

 * `testDuplicate :(e1:any, e2:any) => boolean`

-    Two events are considered are equals if they have the _same name_ (they are instance of the same event class) and have the _same emitter_ and if the function testDuplicate return true.
+    Two events are considered equals if they have the _same name_ (they are instance of the same event class) and have the _same emitter_ and if the function testDuplicate return true.
 If omitted, by default the function `testDuplicate` return `true` no matter the arguments.

 ## <a name="eventmanager"></a> ***EventManager (class)***